novaDev315/lua_mini_games/.memory-bank/projectbrief.md

 # Project Brief

-This project is a collection of mini-games written in Lua.
-It is designed to be a simple and extensible platform for adding new games.
-The project is intended to be run from the command line.
+This project is a collection of mini-games implemented in Lua.
+The goal is to provide a simple framework for creating and playing small, text-based games.

+## Core Requirements

+- **Game Selection:** Users should be able to select from a list of available mini-games.
+- **Game Execution:** Each selected game should run independently.
+- **Modularity:** The project structure should be modular, allowing for easy addition of new games and shared utilities.
+- **High Scores:** Games should be able to track and display high scores.
+- **User Interface:** A basic text-based user interface for navigation and game interaction.